blacktop/ipsw/www/docs/cli/ipsw/symbolicate.md

   -d, --demangle            Demangle symbol names
-      --dsc-slide string    Apply custom slide to dyld_shared_cache frames for live debugging (hex, e.g. 0x1a000000) -x, --extra string        Path to folder with extra files for symbolication -h, --help                help for symbolicate
+      --dsc-slide string    Apply custom slide to dyld_shared_cache frames for live debugging (hex, e.g. 0x1a000000) -x, --extra string        Path to folder with extra files for symbolication --force               Force using the supplied IPSW even if it doesn't match the crashlog (e.g. for vPhone) -h, --help                help for symbolicate
       --hex                 Display function offsets in hexadecimal
       --ida                 Generate IDAPython script to mark panic frames in IDA Pro